Rabbi Bec Richman

 An artist and a rabbi, Bec brings ancient teachings to life through the work of her hands as a Hebrew calligrapher, soferet (scribe), and potter.

 Bec (she/her) is a mama, soferet (scribe), Hebrew calligrapher, and potter.
-Bec began training as a soferet (scribe) in 2017 with Jen Taylor Friedman while she was studying to become a rabbi.
-She continued her learning with Rabbi Dov Laimon and studied Hebrew calligraphy with Izzy Pludwinsky, Sharon Binder, and Michel D'anastasio.
-In addition to writing sacred texts and producing original calligraphic pieces, she facilitates scribal arts workshops, community writing projects, and participatory Torah repairs in communities nationwide.
+In addition to writing sacred texts and producing original calligraphic pieces, she makes handmade functional and sculptural potted Judaica and facilitates scribal arts workshops, community writing projects, and participatory Torah repairs in communities nationwide.

 As a potter, Bec creates functional and conceptual sacred objects.
 She brings a centuries-old surface decoration technology to modern ceramics, integrating Hebrew lettering in sculptural work and Judaica.

-Bec sells individual pieces, accepts commissions for calligraphy and ceramic pieces, is available for writing and designing ketubot, can be hired for speaking engagements about safrut (scribal arts, including Torah maintenance and repair), and can be hired to facilitate the Jewish Studio Process.
+Bec accepts commissions for calligraphy and ceramic pieces, sells individual pieces, is available for writing and designing ketubot, can be hired for speaking engagements about safrut (scribal arts, including Torah maintenance and repair), and can be hired to facilitate the Jewish Studio Process.